Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test6_clue_analysis.md

 - May need more subtle misdirection
 - Ambiguity effectiveness varies

-### Fake Clues: 4/5
+### Fake Clues: 1/5
-**Very Good - Exceeds expectations**
+**Poor - Needs significant revision**

-Fake clues are generally effective in misdirecting towards wrong answer choices.
-Clue #1 suggests it's a type of sandwich, and clue #2 implies it's a street food, both of which could apply to other options like Bruschetta or Focaccia but not specifically to Pizza Margherita.
+Most of the fake clues clearly point to the other answer choices.
+For example, 'A classic Italian dessert made with ladyfingers and mascarpone cheese' (fake_clues #1) effectively misdirects to the other answer choice.
+However, some clues like 'A classic Italian drink made with espresso and hazelnut syrup' (fake_clues #3) are not specific enough and might not be misdirection.

 ✅ Strengths:
 - Effectively misdirect to wrong answer choices